Internet privacy: Concerns of Internet privacy and real-life implications

 Online users must seek to protect the information they share with online websites, specifically social media.
 In today's Web 2.0 individuals have become the public producers of personal information.
-Users create their own digital trails that hackers and companies alike capture and utilize for a variety of marketing and advertisement targeting.
+Users create their own "digital trails" that hackers and companies alike capture and utilize for a variety of marketing and advertisement targeting.
 A recent paper from the Rand Corporation claims "privacy is not the opposite of sharing – rather, it is control over sharing."
 Internet privacy concerns arise from the surrender of personal information to engage in a variety of acts, from transactions to commenting in online forums.
-Protection against invasions of online privacy will require individuals to make an effort informing and protecting themselves via existing software solutions, to pay premiums for such protections or require individuals to place greater pressure on governing institutions to enforce privacy laws and regulations regarding consumer and personal information.
+Protection against invasions of online privacy will require individuals to make an effort to inform and protect themselves via existing software solutions, to pay premiums for such protections or require individuals to place greater pressure on governing institutions to enforce privacy laws and regulations regarding consumer and personal information.

-Impact of internet surveillance tools on marginalized communities
+Impact of Internet surveillance tools on marginalized communities

 Internet privacy issues also affect existing class distinctions in the United States, often disproportionately impacting historically marginalized groups typically classified by race and class.
 Individuals with access to private digital connections that have protective services are able to more easily prevent data privacy risks of personal information and surveillance issues.
 Members of historically marginalized communities face greater risks of surveillance through the process of data profiling, which increases the likelihood of being stereotyped, targeted, and exploited, thus exacerbating pre-existing inequities that foster uneven playing fields.
 There are severe, and often unintentional, implications for big data which results in data profiling.
 For example, automated systems of employment verification run by the federal government such as E-verify tend to misidentify people with names that do not adhere to standardized Caucasian-sounding names as ineligible to work in the United States, thus widening unemployment gaps and preventing social mobility.
 This case exemplifies how some programs have bias embedded within their codes.